dataakamutu/Access-Grama-Niladhari/docs/index.md

 [![install_downloded_unzipped_files](https://genotechies.github.io/Access-Grama-Niladhari/install_downloded_unzipped_files.JPG)]

-This database has Sinhala and English versions.
+This database will have Sinhala and Tamil versions.
-GIMS_EN.accdb
+GIMS_TA.accdb
 GIMS_SI.accdb
 Select the prefered version and open it using the MS Office Access application.